2ai-lab/2ai-club.github.io/README.md

 # 2ai-club.github.io
-Welcome to 2AI (Applied Artifcial Intelligence) club in the Computer Science department University of South Dakota.
+Welcome to the 2AI (Applied Artificial Intelligence) club in the Computer Science department at the University of South Dakota.

 **Peer Learning:** AI Basics, Build a Mini Chat GPT from scratch with guidance (Build a model and deploy it).